 What to expect

 Visiting a church for the first time can be a daunting experience.
-At St. Barnabas, we’ve tried anticipating some questions to ensure that you are comfortable when you do visit.
+At St. Barnabas, we’ve tried anticipating some questions to ensure that you are comfortable when you visit in-person.

-After St. Barnabas Day (our Patronal Festival), in June until Labor Day is one service held at 9:00 a.m.
+After St. Barnabas Day (our Patronal Festival) in June until Labor Day, there is one service held at 9:00 a.m.
 Rite II is used at this service.

 How long do services last?

 All Services run between 45 minutes (the early service) and an hour and ten minutes.

 Holy Eucharist is celebrated every Sunday at every service and all- of any age – who are baptized in any denomination are welcome to receive the bread and wine.
 Those who would prefer a blessing are encouraged also to come forward to the altar rail and receive a prayer from the priest.